Contrast-Security-OSS/contrast-teamserver-api-docs/README.md

 # Contrast Teamserver API Documentation

 ## **Notice**
-This documentation is for Contrast Teamserver API, please visit [here](https://api.contrastsecurity.com) to view the documentation for the latest APIs.
+This documentation is for Contrast Teamserver API, please visit [here](https://api.contrastsecurity.com) to view the documentation for other Contrast APIs.

 ## Introduction
 Contrast offers a HATEOAS-compliant RESTful API that allows you to gather nearly all of the same information that is accessible from the UI.